DPDK/dpdk/doc/guides/sample_app_ug/performance_thread.rst

 interconnected via software rings.

 On initialization an L-thread scheduler is started on every EAL thread.
-On all but the master EAL thread only a dummy L-thread is initially started.
+On all but the main EAL thread only a dummy L-thread is initially started.
-The L-thread started on the master EAL thread then spawns other L-threads on different L-thread schedulers according the command line parameters.
+The L-thread started on the main EAL thread then spawns other L-threads on different L-thread schedulers according the command line parameters.

 The RX threads poll the network interface queues and post received packets